 - Production of the Canon EOS 650, the first autofocus SLR camera with electronic control for the whole system.

 - Production of the Canon 5D Mark II, the first DSLR camera to offer high definition digital video recording, in 2008.

 Whether you are a novice or professional photographer, Canon will always have a DSLR camera that meets your needs.
-Now, let’s take a deeper look at Canon 80D, so you can see if you would choose it over Nikon D7200.

 When it comes to choosing between the Canon 80D and Nikon D7200, you can go for either of them depending on your specific needs.
 However, if you are working with a tight budget, you would want to go for Nikon D7200.
 While the D7200 is cheaper than the Canon 80D, it still delivers outstanding performance.

 Images, especially at higher ISOs, are incredibly brilliant and with minimal image noise.
 The camera has many features that you will find in the more expensive 80D.
 This includes a 24.2MP sensor, HD video capability, and Wi-Fi connectivity.

 If your budget allows, you can go for the Canon 80D.
 It is the better of the two models.
 It comes with a touch-sensitive screen, it is faster, and the autofocus system is much more efficient.
 With the extra features, the 80D will certainly deliver better handling and superior quality pictures.